 I didn’t really know that I wanted to be a social worker, actually!
 I knew that I was passionate about social justice and wanted to make a difference in the world.
 In college I chose to major in psychology as I was fascinated by human behavior and the ways our experiences shape us.
 But I wasn’t sure how I would merge that fascination with my interests in volunteerism, service learning, and social justice until a colleague in my psychology lab suggested I consider a graduate program in social work.
 And social work ended up being the right fit!

 I was initially attracted to CUSSW because of two unique aspects of the curriculum—the first being the policy track and the second being the opportunity to pursue a minor.
 I was particularly interested in the law minor, and thought it would be pretty amazing to be able to take courses at Columbia Law.

 I assume you chose the Policy concentration?

 Yes.
 I knew that clinical work was not a good fit for me after having had several clinical volunteer experiences and spending a year working in a clinical capacity after college.
-I was able to pursue my passion for policy during my second year with the policy coursework and field placement.
+I was able to pursue my passion for policy during my second year with the policy coursework and practicum placement.
 I felt right at home at CUSSW from that point forward.